portoio/PWiT/content/profiles/ana-pimentel.md

 I come from Figueira da Foz, a small city near the sea in the center of Portugal, where I was born and raised.
 I moved to Lisbon in 2003 to study Science of Communication.
 I lived for 6 months in Pisa, Italy, in 2007, under the Erasmus program and then returned to Lisbon, the city that is now also my home.

-How were you introduced to the world of the Portuguese tech industry?
+**How were you introduced to the world of the Portuguese tech industry?**

-I started writing about entrepreneurship and tech startups in 2009/2010, when the Lisbon startup scene was emerging.
-The stories of the people that are now crossing seas and helping to put our country in the international startup radar come from those times.
-I saw the rising of some of our first association, incubators and most well-known entrepreneurs.
-And my passion for the subject grew up as the startup scene was also growing.
+I started writing about entrepreneurship and tech startups in

 *